Just downloaded this as couldn’t bring myself to see it in the cinema after some pretty bad reviews. So what do I think?

 Anyway – at the risk of publishing a spoiler – one of the witches comes back to life and kills the priest who condemned her.
 So – this isn’t social realism.

 The movie is set in the Crusades but then early fourteenth century dates flash up – wrong of course.
 I assume the reason for this duff chronology is that the dates should be closer to the Black Death because there is a strong plague theme in the movie.
-By the early 1300s, the Crusades were over – Acre had fallen in the Holy Land – and the Templars had been disbanded.
+By the early 1300s, the Crusades were pretty much over – Acre had fallen in the Holy Land – and the Templars had been disbanded.
 But that doesn’t stop movie stars Nicholas Cage and Ron Perlman playing Templar knights – who get drunk and carouse with women in their spare time.
 So much for the monastic vows of the Knights Templar.

 As usual, Ron Perlman delivers his lines as if English wasn’t his first language (is it?) and while other characters speak Medieval-ese, Perlman delivers macho one-liners that I think he last used in Alien Resurrection.
 The two heroes leave the Templars but continuously refer to quitting “the service of the church”.
 Now, I don’t know what rogue Templars would really have said but I’m guessing they would have quite “the service of the Order” as church and Templars were not necessarily synonymous.